 A: Inmates to Entrepreneurs provides in-person and online entrepreneurship courses to help people with criminal backgrounds start, grow, and run low-capital service businesses.

-We offer free in-person entrepreneurship classes in the form of an eight-week course covering the basics of entrepreneurship and business creation.
+We offer free entrepreneurship classes in the form of an eight-week course covering the basics of entrepreneurship and business creation.
 Classes are taught by individuals with real entrepreneurship experience.
-The course is offered in various cities across North Carolina.
+The course is available nationwide .
 See this page for more details.

 We also send our instructors (local entrepreneurs) to partner organizations and correctional facilities in North Carolina to teach an abbreviated lesson on entrepreneurship.
 To request a speaker visit this link.

 Q: Does I2E offer grant funding or business loans?